Skip advert

 Skoda

-Skoda is another brand that’s had an extremely busy 2024, because several of its popular models have been updated, such as the Kamiq and Octavia.
-Plus this year saw the introduction of the all-new, second-generation Kodiaq and Superb – which both took home gongs at this year’s Auto Express New Car Awards.
+2024 was an extremely busy year for Skoda, too, because several of its popular models were updated, such as the Kamiq and Octavia.
+Plus it saw the introduction of the all-new, second-generation Kodiaq and the latest Superb – which both took home gongs at the Auto Express New Car Awards.
 Looking ahead, though, the Czech brand will be building on the success of its Enyaq and launching electric SUVs of various sizes and prices, including one that could cost less than £20,000.
 Similarly, Skoda is working on a zero-emissions family estate car to sit alongside the excellent Octavia Estate and Superb Estate.

 There’s a full run-down of the best new Skoda cars coming soon on our dedicated page